Dr. Stephanie Takaragawa

 Temple University, Ph.D.

-Stephanie Takaragawa (Ph.D., Temple University) is an Assistant Professor of Sociology.
-She has taught courses in the departments of Anthropology, Art History and American Studies at Rutgers University, University of Hamburg, University of Redlands and Moore College of Art and Design.
-Her research and teaching interests are based in Anthropology and Visual Communication, a branch of cultural anthropology that focuses on issues of representation of film, mass media, art, performance, and cultural display.
+Stephanie Takaragawa is an Assistant Professor of Sociology.
+Her research interests focus on issues of representation in film, mass media, art, performance, and cultural display.
+She is a founding member of the curatorial collective Ethnographic Terminalia (http://ethnographicterminalia.org/).
 Her dissertation Visualizing Japanese-America: the Japanese American National Museum and the Construction of Identity examined the role of the Japanese American National Museum in the construction and dissemination of a Japanese-American identity.
+She is currently president of the Society for Visual Anthropology (2015-2017)(http://societyforvisualanthropology.org/) a subsection of the American Anthropological Association.

 B.A., University of Southern California; M.A., Ph.D., Temple University